 Modern crop production equipment is studied with a view to understanding the function of the machine as a unit and as part of the production system.
 The capacity as well as the costs associated with different machinery management systems will be investigated.

-Text: Kepner, Bainer, and Barger, PRINCIPLES OF FARM MACHINERY the useful properties of materials.
-Topics include: mechanical properties; property transformations; thermal properties; wear; corrosion.
+Text: Kepner, Bainer, and Barger, PRINCIPLES OF FARM MACHINERY

 AE 240a: Material Science Instructor: Prof. Havard